Canadian visa application process

 Our team is full of instructors and snow-lovers who have lived and worked in ski resorts right around the world (this includes going through the visa process many times).
 We're here to help you get your foot in the door in this industry and can give you the right tips when it comes to getting your visa for Canada.

 To help you tackle the admin nightmare that is a visa application, we have put together this list of steps to get you started.
-Once you’ve read our steps, check out our youtube channel full of videos showing you what it's like to live in one of the coolest places in the world, Canada and then finally explore some of our other EA resources available to you.
+Once you’ve read our steps, check out our youtube channel full of videos showing you what it's like to live in one of the coolest places in the world, Canada.

 Firstly, some things to note: